-In general, health plans must cover all 18 methods of contraceptive coverage that the FDA has currently approved unless the health plan is grandfathered.
+In general, health plans must cover all 18 methods of contraceptive coverage that the FDA has currently approved for women with reproductive capacity without cost sharing if a provider determines the product to be medically appropriate for the patient, unless the health plan is grandfathered.
 The list of approved contraceptive methods is available here.
-While health plans must cover all 18 methods, they are not obligated to cover each form of contraception under each method.
-For example, if a health plan covers both a generic and brand name birth control pill, it can impose cost-sharing on the brand name over the generic as part of its medical management.
+While health plans must cover all methods approved for women, they are not obligated to cover each form of contraception under each method.
+For example, if a health plan covers both a generic and brand name birth control pill, it can impose cost sharing on the brand name over the generic as part of its medical management.
 However, if your doctor determines you should take the name brand birth control because it’s medically appropriate, the health plan must cover the brand name birth control without cost sharing.